A Leray model for the Orlik-Solomon algebra: Combinatorial foundations

-The above proposition implies that the vertices of $\clst_{\N(\H)}(S)$ have a partition with blocks indexed by $F^+(y)$, and we obtain a partial building set for $\LM_{y,g}$ by letting $\H_{y,g}$ be the image of a block under the map $\zeta$:
+In fact, the above proposition implies that $\H$ has a partition with blocks indexed by $F^+(y)$, and we obtain a partial building set for $\LM_{y,g}$ by letting $\H_{y,g}$ be the image of a block under the map $\zeta$:

 \begin{definition}[Local partial building sets] For $y\in\L(\LM,\H)$ and $g\in F^+(y)$, let

 \end{definition}

 The fact that $\H_{y,g}$ is indeed a partial building set will be proved in Proposition \ref{prop:H restricts} below; first we provide an example.